Domopremo/BattleRealms/README.md

 # BattleRealms

-Welcome to the past, Here you will find various files, Maps & Textures.
+Welcome to the past, Here you will find various files, Maps & Textures & Some Other files.

 all related, .cc is down and has been down for some time,